Get a free estimate

 If you have questions about our services, plans and pricing or just want to say hello, we are here for you.
 Fill out the form below and we will communicate with you by email (and of course provide you with a free estimate).

 How Many times have you been sitting outside enjoying the crisp spring weather and out of the corner of your eye…you spot a tiny, red dot scurry across your hand?
 CHIGGER!!
-Did you quickly squish it and a reddish-orange streak appear?
+Did you quickly squish it and a reddish-orange streak appears?
 BLOOD!!

 Well, that happened to me while writing the carpenter bee blog!
 I quickly ran inside and informed our Pest Leader that we had CHIGGERS living in our patio area!
 He asked me a series of questions about color, size, and movement.
 He identified them as clover mites.
 I was skeptical, you mean to tell me that I have grown up thinking these little red bugs were blood-sucking chiggers?
 He showed me a comparison of the two and they were indeed not chiggers.
 Needless to say, my world was rocked because not only did I learn about a new bug, but I was informed of some myths surrounding chiggers.

-Often mistaken for one other as they are both small red mites, there are distinct differences.
+Often mistaken for one other as they are both little red bugs, there are distinct differences.
 Clover mites are visible to the naked eye about a millimeter in size, and commonly found scurrying around on concrete, patio furniture, or the exterior of your home.
 Chiggers are VERY small, less than a millimeter in size, therefore difficult to impossible to see.
 To make chiggers even less noticed by humans or other animals, chiggers tend to reside in wooded areas.

 Now, this next part is going to shock you, chiggers DO NOT suck your blood or burrow under your skin.
 Chiggers hang around the woods waiting to fall on their next meal.
 Once attached the chigger will inject a fluid, breaking down the skin cells to consume.
 These bites can be very itchy and last up to 2 weeks.
 A great preventative is using a repellent containing DEET, and take a shower after being exposed to them.